pywbem/pywbemtools/docs/pywbemclisubcommands.rst

 defined and then used by name rather than through the detailed information about the connection.

-Connections in the :term:`connection` file can be created by:
+Connections in the :term:`connections file` can be created by:

 * Using the add subcommand.
 This allows defining the parameters of a connection as a subcommand